skiptirengu/tsyringex/README.md

 ### autoInjectable()

-Class decorator factory that replaces the decorated class' constructor with a parameterless constructor that has dependencies auto-resolved.
+Class decorator factory that replaces the decorated class constructor with a parameterless constructor that has dependencies auto-resolved.

 **Note** Resolution is performed using the global container